 Operating Instructions

-For operation of the heater, a 12 V d.c. supply must be connected at all times.
-To operate the heater's electric elements, it must also be connected to a suitable 230V a.c. supply.
+For operation of the Water Heater, a 12 V d.c. supply must be connected at all times.
+To operate the Water Heater's electric elements, it must also be connected to a suitable 230V a.c.
+Supply.